 In this unique workshop experience students will have a chance to break out of traditional rules and structure to explore mosaic-making that is outside the box, moving away from techniques and processes typically associated with traditional or architectural mosaic making.

 Projects and discussions will be inspired by elements of urban mosaics (graffiti/ street art, mosaic “bombs”, art abandonment), land art and ephemeral mosaics, using uncommon materials and experimental processes.

 Students will work with clay, glass, mirror, building materials, found objects, refuse and other non-traditional materials.

-Laurel will guide students in the exploration of pattern, texture and intuitive combinations of color and materials through the creation of multiple projects that reflect conceptual themes explored in the workshop, such as the ephemeral nature of creative expression, non-attachment and mindfulness.
+Laurel will guide students in the exploration of pattern, texture and intuitive combinations of color and materials through the creation of multiple projects that reflect conceptual themes such as the ephemeral nature of creative expression, non-attachment and mindfulness.